Why Your Husqvarna Riding Mower Won’t Start + Troubleshooting Tips

 Gasoline that has gone bad is one of the reasons why your Husqvarna riding mower won’t start.
 Contaminated gasoline can prevent your engine from running efficiently or even starting [1]

-Our experts recommend checking the gas for unusual substances like water or debris.
-If it’s clean, start the mower.
+So, check the gas for any unusual substances, such as water or debris, before proceeding.
+Once you’ve ensured that the fuel is clean, it’s time to start the mower.
 But if the problem persists, drain the gas from your mower tank and fill it with fresh gasoline.

 Issue #7: Defective Start Switch